 Do You Get Bad Financial Advice?

 I have no qualms in recommending that you fire an advisor that gives bad advice.
-If your adviser recommends market timing, sector rotation, frequent churning of investments, mixing insurance and investing, high expense ratio mutual funds, loaded mutual funds, or individual stock investments, then he needs to be fired.
+If your adviser recommends market timing, sector rotation, frequent churning of investments, mixing insurance and investing, high expense ratio mutual funds, loaded mutual funds, or individual stock investments, then they need to be fired.
 This is an easy decision.

-I had a financial planner (at least he is a CFP) who I thought had my best interest at heart.
+“I had a financial planner (at least he is a CFP) who I thought had my best interest at heart.
 Then you opened my eyes to all the money I was losing: loaded mutual funds, 1.5+% expense ratios on actively traded funds, $50+ transaction fees for stocks that were trying to time the market.
-Needless to say, I've submitted paperwork to move all my money away from that account, and have created a portfolio of index funds (80/20 stock/bond) with a average expense ratio of 0.14%!
+Needless to say, I've submitted paperwork to move all my money away from that account, and have created a portfolio of index funds (80/20 stock/bond) with an average expense ratio of 0.14%!”

 Is the Financial Advice Too Expensive?

-If you're firing a good, but expensive advisor to do it on your own, you'd better have an investing plan that is just as good (or at least close to as good) as the advisor's plan for you (feel free to steal it if you like it, since you already paid for it.)
+If you're firing a good but expensive advisor to do it on your own, you'd better have an investing plan that is just as good (or at least close to as good) as the advisor's plan for you (feel free to steal it if you like it, since you already paid for it.)

-Consider A Lower Cost Financial Advisor
+Consider a Lower Cost Financial Advisor

-Many brokers, mutual fund salesmen, and insurance agents masquerading as advisors will go into full-on sales mode to keep your business, hounding you to no end.
+Many brokers, mutual fund salespeople, and insurance agents masquerading as advisors will go into full-on sales mode to keep your business, hounding you to no end.
 A simple, “No thank you, I've made up my mind” is all you need to say on the phone.
-It can be a little harder if you're firing a friend or relative (all the more reason not to use one.)
+It can be a little harder if you're firing a friend or relative (all the more reason not to use one).
 Perhaps a more diplomatic “I value our personal relationship so much that I didn't want money affecting it so I've decided to move it elsewhere” would be appropriate.
-More likely, you'll have to wonder how good of a friend he can be if he's put you into all those loaded mutual funds and whole life insurance policies.
+More likely, you'll have to wonder how good of a friend they are if they've put you into all those loaded mutual funds and whole life insurance policies.

-You'll likely be paying some money to transfer your account away, perhaps $100 per account.
+You'll likely be paying some money to transfer your account away, perhaps a few hundred dollars per account.
 You may also have to pay commissions to liquidate some of your stocks and mutual funds in retirement accounts.
 In a taxable account, if commissions are high at your old brokerage, transferring them in kind to your new brokerage prior to selling can save you a lot of money.
 You may also owe some advisory fees, depending on your contract with the advisor.

-Implement Your Investment Plan And Stay The Course
+Implement Your Investment Plan and Stay the Course

-If you start managing your investments when they total a 4 or 5 figure sum, it'll be just as easy to manage a 6 or 7 figure sum.
+If you start managing your investments when they total a four- or five-figure sum, it'll be just as easy to manage a six- or seven-figure sum.
 Quick action is rarely needed in successful investing.
 Think of your portfolio like an aircraft carrier or a cruise ship—don't make rapid course changes and stay the course through any kind of weather.